Prabhu Mundkur

 Prabhu Mundkur is an Indian film actor who hails from Manipal.
 He started his career with Kannada television soap Kulavadhu in 2016.
 His movie debut happened in 2017 through Urvi, a critically acclaimed movie in the Kannada film industry.

 Early life and family

 Prabhu Mundkur was born on 5 December 1988 to a Konkani speaking orthodox family in Manipal, in Udupi.
 He completed his schooling at Bangalore and Udupi and graduated from St. Aloysius College, Mangalore.
 He also holds a post graduate degree in Applied Microbiology from the University of Madras.
-Prior to pursuing acting, he worked as a research scientist for Biocon and ITC Limited.
+Prior to pursuing acting, he worked as a research associate for Biocon and ITC Limited.
 He married Kavita Kudtarkar (Nakshatra Prabhu) in 2012 and they have a daughter and twin boy and girl.

 Film career

 After earning a postgraduate degree in Applied Microbiology and working as a research scientist, Prabhu Mundkur transitioned into acting via television and short films before debuting in Kannada cinema with Urvi (2017).
 He gained early notice in the non-linear thriller Maya Kannadi (2020), where critics observed that “Mundkur portrays the different shades admirably” ⸺ a testament to his range and versatility.
 In Ranchi (2023), he portrayed Deepak, an aspiring filmmaker enmeshed in crime; The Times of India praised him, stating “Prabhu Mundkur easily scores a century as the lead,” while ZoomTV highlighted his “nuanced performance that captures the essence of a filmmaker caught in crime and deception.”

 In Maryade Prashne (2024), Mundkur turned heads playing Rocky, a privileged and morally grey antagonist.
 The Times of India review noted he was the “biggest surprise package” on screen, while Deccan Herald wrote he “steals the show” as a “filthy-rich brat,” and the Film Critics Guild observed that the film “shines thanks to the writing, framing and performances,” with specific praise for Mundkur’s portrayal of entitlement and arrogance.
 During promotion, Mundkur described Rocky as “an epitome of a spoilt brat,” emphasising the complexity of exploring privilege and villainy.